Wisemans Ferry, New South Wales: Schools

 Wisemans Ferry Public School was established in 1867.

 Transport

 Today, two ferry services cross the Hawkesbury River from the town of Wisemans Ferry.
 The eponymous Wisemans Ferry crosses the river to a point down-stream of its confluence with the Macdonald River, connecting with the old Great North Road.
 Webbs Creek Ferry crosses to a point upstream of the confluence, connecting with the St Albans Road that follows the west bank of the Macdonald River.
+There are approximately ten buses per week departing near Wisemans Ferry.